objcio/articles/2014-05-01-animating-custom-layer-properties.md

 }
 ```

-This improves animation performance by avoiding the need for costly software drawing during each frame, but the tradeoff is that we need to store all of the pre-drawn animation frame images in memory, which for a complex animation might be prohibitively wasteful of RAM.
+This improves animation performance by avoiding the need for costly software drawing during each frame, but the tradeoff is that we need to store all of the pre-drawn animation frame images in memory, which -- for a complex animation -- might be prohibitively wasteful of RAM.

-But this raises an interesting possibility; what happens if we don't update the `contents` image in our `-display` method at all?
+But this raises an interesting possibility.
+What happens if we don't update the `contents` image in our `-display` method at all?
 What if we do something else?

 ## Animating Non-Visual Properties

-There would be no point in updating any other layer property from within `-display`, because we could simply animate any such property directly, as we did in the first clock face example.
+There would be no point in updating any other layer property from within `-display`, because we could simply animate any such property directly, as we did in the first clock-face example.
 But what if we set something else, perhaps something entirely unrelated to the layer?

 The following code uses a `CALayer` combined with `AVAudioPlayer` to create an animated volume control.
 By tying the volume to a dynamic layer property, we can use Core Animation's property interpolation to smoothly ramp between different volume levels in the same way we might animate any cosmetic property of the layer: